Top 10 Reasons to Consider a Change from Public Accounting to Private Industry Now

-1. Your time is freeing up.
-After going through another busy season, you may be thinking, “Wow, there must be something better for me out there.”
-And you’re right!
-While it may seem that there is never a good time to leave public accounting, with the busy season coming to an end, you can now lift your head, take time to do research, start networking and go on interviews.
+1. Take the time after busy season to consider other opportunities.
+While it may seem that there is never a good time to leave public accounting, once busy season ends, take time to do research, start networking and go on interviews.
 And the sooner you start, the better poised you’ll be to land a new job.
 As the months go on, your competition will get more intense.

 2. There are opportunities for every level.
-Private companies are hungry to hire audit professionals with experience ranging from one to two years to ten plus.
-Coming out of a Big Four accounting firm, chances are there is an exciting position available to you.
+Private companies are hungry to hire public accounting professionals, with experience ranging from two to ten years.
+Coming out of a Big Four (or Regional or even smaller) accounting firm, chances are there are multiple positions for you to consider.
 WinterWyman is helping some of our best clients find audit professionals in the areas of:

 - Senior Accounting

 - Financial Reporting